ArnaudDroitLab/LD-annot/README.md

 # LD-annot
-practical program to annotate candidate polymorphism using annotations for genes in linkage disequilibrium in the specific experiment.
+Practical program to annotate candidate polymorphism using annotations for genes in linkage disequilibrium in the specific experiment.

+##sous section